matthew-davis/bliss-keyboard/README.md

 * Further down the line
-  * Connect characters to their equivalent on the keyboard
   * Connect special characters to their equivalents on a keyboard
   * If easy connect numbers and letters to their respective keys as well
   * Also punctuation